canonical/lxd/doc/faq.md

     Failed to mount proc at /proc: Operation not permitted [!!!!!!]
 Failed to mount API filesystems, freezing.

-The errors here say that /sys and /proc can not be mounted - which is correct in an unprivileged container.
-However, LXD does mount these filesystems automatically _if it can_.
+The errors here say that `/sys` and `/proc` cannot be mounted - which is correct in an unprivileged container.
+However, LXD does mount these file systems automatically _if it can_.

-The [container requirements](container-environment.md) specify that every container must come with an empty `/dev`, `/proc`, and `/sys` folder, as well as `/sbin/init` existing.
+The [container requirements](container-environment.md) specify that every container must come with an empty `/dev`, `/proc` and `/sys` folder, as well as `/sbin/init` existing.
 If those folders don't exist, LXD will be unable to mount to them, and systemd will then try to.
 As this is an unprivileged container, systemd does not have the ability to do this, and it then freezes.

-So you can see the environment before anything is changed, you can explicitly change the init in a container using the `raw.lxc` config param.
-This is equivalent to setting `init=/bin/bash` on the linux kernel commandline.
+So you can see the environment before anything is changed, you can explicitly change the init in a container using the `raw.lxc` configuration parameter.
+This is equivalent to setting `init=/bin/bash` on the Linux kernel command line.

     lxc config set systemd raw.lxc 'lxc.init.cmd = /bin/bash'